Canaan-Creative/MM/README.md

 First you need install the ISE for sure. then edit the `isedir` under xilinx.mk by default we are using /home/Xilinx/14.6/ISE_DS/

-$ make -C firmware/toolchain # Install the lm32-rtems-4.11- toolchain
+1. $ make -C firmware/toolchain # Install the lm32-rtems-4.11- toolchain under /opt
-$ make -C firmware           # Generate the final bitstream file
+2. $ make -C firmware           # Generate the final bitstream file .bit/.mcs under firmware/